BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 15/06/2019
 ---
 It was a nice Saturday.
 In the morning I went out for run and ran 3 km.
 Then I was studying, did a workout and finally went to the bike with my friend in the evening 💪💪.
 There is BEAUTIFUL weather outside and I want to use it 100%!!!

+16/06/2019
+---
+Ehh 😥.
+I didn't pass math exam in the first attempt.
+I'm really curious what mistakes I made.
+Well.. the good point is that I have still over a week to study and that I know what to expect but still it would be much better if I pass it in the first attempt.

+17/06/2019
+---
+Monday Monday Monday..
+I love Mondays 😄.
+Today I almost finished this semester - the only thing that left is math exam.

+18/06/2019
+---
+I ran 3 km today with good pace.
+If I want to achieve my goal to run 5km under 22 minutes I have to start running longest distances, otherwise I won't complete it.

+19/06/2019
+---
+Today I went on a bike with my cousin.
+We had interesting conversations about life and business.
+I think that my goal for 2020 will be something related to my own business.
+Even if it fails, I want to at least try.

+20/06/2019
+---
+Another beautiful day!
+Today we had national holiday in Poland so it was non-working day.
+And yes - I didn't write any line of code but instead of that I wrote a lot of math exercises on paper.

+21/06/2019
+---
+Yoo hoo, Friday!
+One more tough week left.
+In next Thursday I have last exam (I guess) and this semester studying will be finally off!

+22/06/2019
+---
+I spent this Saturday lonely.
+Only me and math..
+I really want to pass this exam and finally have few days of relief...